Here is all you need to know about insider threats – what they are, how they operate, the common types – and how to protect your organization.

 Remote work is opening up new insider security threats, and companies are scrambling to keep up with these unprecedented risks.
 The new norm of remote work means no face-to-face supervision and little to no training for handling new security risks.
 Employees can also face more distractions in their home settings, coupled with the overlying stress of the pandemic and regular work pressure.
 Accidental disclosures can easily happen, as the lines between work and home, professional and family are more blurred than ever.

-Remote working can also offer many data theft opportunities, including the loss or unlawful appropriation of physical devices, the possibility of sharing passwords, encryption keys, and company laptops with unknown third parties.
+Working remotely can also open up data theft opportunities.
+These include the loss or unlawful appropriation of physical devices, the possibility of sharing passwords, encryption keys, and company laptops with unknown third parties.

 The insider threat is very present when using workstream collaboration (WSC) platforms like Slack or Mattermost.
 Employees can accidentally share a customer database, intentionally disclose a trade secret or share Social Security numbers in the public cloud.
 The increased data portability is another threat factor, posing a high risk of data loss or theft.
 Employees working from home can easily transfer, share or remove data, and cause the organization to lose revenue, get a penalty for non-compliance or damage the reputation.